unnus/unnus/content/medical/unique-healthcare-mission-statement-2020-guide-examples.md

 We’ll see actionable examples of mission statements in a minute.

-### III) They start backward and miss the critical pieces that form a mission statement.
+### IV) They start backward and miss the critical pieces that form a mission statement.

 You can’t have a mission statement without vision and a purpose.